SiliconLabs/bluetooth_applications/bluetooth_rssi_positioning_for_peps/README.md

 To start estimating the location, perform the following steps:

-1. Open the EFR Connect app on your mobile phone.
+1. Open the Simplicity Connect app on your smartphone and allow the permission requested the first time it is opened.
-2. In the Bluetooth Browser, find the device with the name **PEPS Master**, and connect to it.
+2. Find your device in the Bluetooth Browser, advertising as *PEPS Master*, and tap Connect.
 3. While moving the connected mobile phone to the appropriate location between collecting the calibration points.
 The expected output of the leader device is something like this:

    ![logs](image/logs.png)

-## Report Bugs & Get Support
+## Report Bugs & Get Support ##

 To report bugs in the Application Examples projects, please create a new "Issue" in the "Issues" section of [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repo.
 Please reference the board, project, and source files associated with the bug, and reference line numbers.
 If you are proposing a fix, also include information on the proposed fix.
 Since these examples are provided as-is, there is no guarantee that these examples will be updated to fix these issues.